ramisha99/Todo-App-2.0/README.md

-This is a simple todo app made with vanilla JavaScript.
+This is a simple express server written in TypeScript with Unit Testing through Jest.
 Users can remove, add, list and view comepleted or uncompleted list of todo task through this app.